ccao-data/data-architecture/dbt/README.md

 python3 scripts/run_iasworld_data_tests.py --township $TOWNSHIP_CODE
 ```

-Finally, spot check the Excel workbook that the script produced to make sure it's formatted
+Then, check the Excel workbook that the script produced to make sure it's formatted
 correctly, and send it to Valuations staff for review.

 #### Adding iasWorld data tests